neilschelly/truenas_exporter/README.md

 The `--skip-snmp` option should shave about a second or two off the scrape time by skipping metrics that can also be easily retrieved via SNMP.

+If you have a lot of filesystems mounted, then the stats collector that pulls information on filesystems from collectd can get really slow.
+Use the `--skip-df-regex` option to give a regular expression for any filesystems' df metrics that should be skipped.
+The string you're matching against will be something like `df-mnt-tank-path-to-mount-point`.
+Note that the slashes are replaced with dashes in "path-to-mount-point."

 ### Docker Container